Igniting Next Gen: How the AGC is Investing in the Next Generation of Construction Professionals

-Circle back to what we do with our students, as an example of how I try to advise them, how our team tries to work with those student members.
+Circle back to what we do with our students chapter, as an example of how I try to advise them, how our team tries to work with those student chapters.
 We want them to see AGC as a resource.
 We want them to begin to directly engage with our members.
-We want them and encourage them to seek internships across the spectrum of the construction industry and give them as many opportunities and educational points for so that they know and figure out pretty succinctly how they want to succeed in this industry, or we're not in this industry.
-We really want them to be.
+We want them and encourage them to seek internships across the spectrum of the construction industry and give them as many opportunities and educational points so that they know and figure out pretty succinctly how they want to succeed in this industry, or not in this industry.
+We really want them to be exposed.
 And so, exposure is what I try to teach and preach to students that we engage with, that if you come into AGC at the student level, the student chapter level, you come to the convention, you have a specific program, you have a convention that allows students to be able to learn and engage at the level where they need to that point.
 And then when we have some wider activity, that convention, we encourage them to be involved with our membership as they, you have opportunity to receptions and dinners.
 And so, we invite students who participate in all those functions so they can really hear, feel, and touch what AGC is and what it can do for them.

 Karen Caterino (12:42):

 Well, it sounds wonderful.
 And I thank you so much for your time today.
 If a student is interested in the scholarship or learning more about the foundation, can you advise on how they can do that?